-Note: You will also be provided with additional FB automated options like – optimizing budget sets.
+Note: You’ll also be provided with additional FB automated options like – optimizing budget sets.

-In this step, you’ll be asked to fill in the requisite fields depending on the type of campaign you have chosen.
-For instance, if you’ve chosen Traffic driving as your ad objective, these are the fields you will have to fill.
+In this step, you’ll be asked to fill in the requisite fields, depending on the type of campaign you have chosen.
+For instance, if you’ve chosen Traffic driving as your ad objective, these are the fields you will have to fill in:

 Step 4 – Select audience

 In the next step, you can choose to target your ad campaign to specific people that are relevant for the campaign and your business at large.

 You can set your own target audience using two tools that Facebook Ad Manager provides – Custom audience who have already engaged with your brand’s ads before and Lookalike audience who are audiences that may be interested in a specific brand.